SEKOIA-IO/sekoiaio-docker-concentrator/README.md

 sudo docker compose up
 ```

-To view container logs:
+To view container logs when using the Debug variable:
 ```bash
 sudo docker compose logs
 ```

-To view container logs for a specific intake:
+To view container logs for a specific intake when you use the Debug variable:
 ```bash
 sudo docker compose logs | grep "YOUR_INTAKE_KEY"
 ```